frett27/Ada-Synthetizer/README.md

 ## Using the Synthetizer by example : the code

-Below, an example of the use of the synthetizer in 5 mins:
+Below, an example of the 5 mins use of the synthetizer :